OLYMPIC LEAGUE SOFTBALL RULES

-No bunting, stealing or leading off of bases.
-A player may not leave a base until the ball crosses home plate.
-If a player leaves early when a ball is batted fair, he should be sent back to the base he occupied prior to the ball being batted fair.
+No bunting or stealing.
+Players should be taught a rocker start.
+If a player leaves early when a ball is batted fair, she should be sent back to the base she occupied prior to the ball being batted fair.
 Coaches should be instructing players in the correct procedures.

 Equipment will be in the dead ball area.